wp-plugins/clickbank-niche-storefronts/readme.txt

 6. NO brainstorming settings.
 It is easy to install and hardly take few seconds to set up.

-7. You have also have the option of installing from 60 premade readymade niche packages.
+7. You have also have the option of installing from **60 premade readymade niche packages**.
    Each package contains wordpress installation files, a theme, necessary plugins, videos, articles, banner/ adsense widgets to every thing that will help you to build a full fledged niche storefront.
 If you have already have a wordpress installed and want to install this